Museum of Ice Cream Miami is a pleasant and light-hearted addition to Miami’s saturated market of museums.

 FAN-tastic is an ice cream-themed dance studio with fans fashioned as pink ice cream cones.
 A museum guide collaborates with visitors to choreograph an ice cream-inspired jig.
 The Museum of Ice Cream Miami characterizes the experience in this room as a probe into “our relationship with heat, movement and dance.”
 But really, it’s just an open space great for a silly Boomerang video.

 Safari is a blast and probably the best room in the Museum of Ice Cream.
 Hear about the one treat that rounds out one of ice cream’s most iconic pairings: bananas!
 Then go crazy on the banana swing, revel in the pink palm trees and discover the secrete Coconut Cave.

 In Food Fight, you can taste melted ice cream.
 The Museum of Ice Cream oversells the room as a “whimsical playground” while challenging visitors to accept liquid ice cream if even for a few minutes.
-The drink, which is packaged similar to school lunch milk containers is making its debut in Miami as a trademark of the Museum of Ice Cream.
+The drink, which is packaged in cartons similar to those for school lunch milk, is making its debut in Miami as a trademark of the Museum of Ice Cream.
 It tastes like sweetened condensed milk.